-Dona Ermelinda is the smiling lady in the green dress in the photo above on my blog page Peace Corps: Public Records.
-She is next to the smiling man with the guitar.
+Dona Ermelinda was a midwife in Colombia with whom I worked.
 If this had been Appalachia, she would be called a granny midwife; in Benin, a “Sage Femme”, a wise woman.
 In Colombia where we lived, she was a Partera, technically a woman who delivered babies.
 But she was far more than that; certainly a wise woman, a keen observer, an empirical scientist, the most trusted and important practitioner in our community.
 She was the gatekeeper.
 No new practices would be successful without her approval.

 I struggled to make her my partner.Instead, I became her apprentice.
 As we walked the hills of Cauca, she would grab my hand, and pound her fingers in it, Anne Sullivan to my ignorance.
 “Juanita”, she would demand, “Ponga se de atencion!”
 Pay attention.

 She explained to me why it was important to massage expectant mothers so that their babies would be in the best position for a normal delivery.
 She did not like the labor rooms in the hospital that she had visited with a group of women from our prenatal education classes.
 The women were laboring alone.
 That was wrong, she explained, Better that mothers delivered at home where they would receive essential support from their female relatives.
 She did not agree with formula or early infant feeding.
 Both practices were promoted as best practices in the sixties, and were part of the health education classes I helped teach.